elementary/website/docs/installation.md

 ## Creating an Install Drive {#creating-an-installation-medium .clear-float}

-To create an elementary OS install drive on OS X you'll need a USB flash drive that is at least 2 GB in capacity and an app called "Etcher".
+To create an elementary OS install drive on macOS you'll need a USB flash drive that is at least 2 GB in capacity and an app called "Etcher".

 <a href="http://www.etcher.io/" class="button suggested-action">Download Etcher</a>